NixOS/nixpkgs/doc/stdenv/cross-compilation.chapter.md

 : This is, quite frankly, a dumping ground of ad-hoc settings (it's an attribute set).
 See `lib.systems.platforms` for examples—there's hopefully one in there that will work verbatim for each platform that is working.
 Please help us triage these flags and give them better homes!

-Using these attributes, the build process of a package can change depending on the situation, for instance, when cross-compiling, one may want to apply specific patches or disable tests.
+Using these attributes, the build process of a package can change depending on the situation.

 ### Theory of dependency categorization {#ssec-cross-dependency-categorization}